Underground Oil Tank Abandonment

 In most cases, regulations do not require anything to be done with a leaking residential oil tank.
 But whether or not a tank has leaked, many underground oil tanks still contain oil which can cause environmental problems in the future.
 Corrosion may cause the tank to start leaking, or high rainfall may cause a surface overflow leak as shown in the photo.
 Whenever possible, Cedar Rock recommends the proper abandonment of any underground tank to prevent future problems.

-Tank abandonment may not satisfy NCDEQ requirements in certain situations, such as when there are water supply wells within 150 feet of a leaking heating oil tank.
+Tank abandonment alone may not satisfy State requirements in certain situations, such as when there are water supply wells within 150 feet of a leaking heating oil tank.
 These wells do not have to be in use.
-In these cases, some environmental assessment, such as sampling the wells, may be required before tank abandonment can proceed.
-The State may require removal of the tank and the associated contaminated soils and the wells may have to be abandoned.
-After a site inspection, Cedar Rock will advise property owners of the proper course of action if any of these situations apply to their property.
+After a site inspection, Cedar Rock will advise on possible courses of action to satisfy State regulations.

 Typical Cedar Rock tank abandonment procedure.

-- Soils overlying the tank are hand excavated, and a hole is cut at one end of the tank, large enough to allow access for cleaning and filling activities.
+1. Soil overlying the tank is hand excavated, and a hole large enough to allow access for cleaning and filling activities is cut at one end of the tank.

-- An excavatable flowable fill, a sandy cement slurry that completely fills the tank without leaving air pockets, and that provides strength, is poured into the tank.
+3. An excavatable flowable fill, a sandy cement slurry that completely fills the tank without leaving air pockets and that provides strength, is poured into the tank.

 Cedar Rock does not recommend other tank abandonment methods such as filling a tank with foam or sand.
 These methods usually cannot provide evidence that all oil and oily sludge has been removed from the tank, nor do they provide the same strength as a cement slurry.
 See further down this page for more on the use of foam to abandon underground oil tanks.